Do Biontech and Moderna protect against Omikron?

 As bild.de reports that cross-vaccination of Biontech and Moderna has proven to be the most effective.
 In order to obtain the highest protection against the Omikron variant, one dose of Moderna should be administered as a booster vaccination after two doses of Biontech.
 Just one week after the booster with Moderna, the protection against symptomatic illness with Omikron increases to around 70 percent.
 The vaccination protection should then remain at this high level for at least three months.

-With a booster vaccination with Biontech after a basic vaccination (two vaccinations) with Biontech, vaccination protection of around 70 percent against Omikron is also given after about a week.
+In the case of a booster vaccination with Biontech after a basic immunization (two vaccinations) with Biontech, vaccination protection of around 70 percent against Omikron is also given after about a week.
 The key difference to a booster vaccination with Moderna: The protection levels off significantly after three months.

 Booster vaccination: Vaccination protection after Booster with Moderna highest